 To use DreamStudio AI, you need to open an account, and then you get 200 free credits to test the possibilities of this art generator.

-NOTE: There are people, who like to watch tutorial instead of reading it, so for such people, I have made a video tutorial you can watch below.
+NOTE: There are people, who like to watch tutorials instead of reading them, so for such people, I have made a video tutorial you can watch below.

 When you open the DreamStudio, you are welcome with a clear interface, with few sliders on the right side.